-GEORGE C. BIEHL Senior Vice President, Chief Financial Officer & Corporate Secretary Southwest Gas Corporation
+GEORGE C. BIEHL

+Executive Vice President, Chief Financial Officer & Corporate Secretary Southwest Gas Corporation

-Director Since: 1998 Board Committees: Finance
+Board Committees: Finance, Pension Plan Investment

-Mr. Biehl, 52, joined the Company in 1990 as Senior Vice President and Chief Financial Officer after serving in a number of capacities with Deloitte Haskins & Sells (now Deloitte & Touche) for sixteen years and as chief financial officer for PriMerit Bank for the five years before joining the Company.
-He also assumed the responsibilities as Corporate Secretary for the Company in 1996.
+Mr. Biehl, 53, joined the Company in 1990 as Senior Vice President and Chief Financial Officer after serving in a number of capacities with Deloitte Haskins & Sells (now Deloitte & Touche) for 16 years and as chief financial officer for PriMerit Bank for the five years before joining the Company.
+He assumed the responsibilities as Corporate Secretary for the Company in 1996 and was named Executive Vice President in 2000.
 Mr. Biehl graduated from Ohio State University with a degree in accounting and earned his MBA with an emphasis in finance from Columbia University.
-He is a licenced CPA and is a member of the American Institute of Certified Public Accountants.
-He is also a member of the Las Vegas Chamber of Commerce Leadership Las Vegas Program, and serves on the finance committees of several trade association groups.
+He is a member of the American Institute of Certified Public Accountants, a member of the Las Vegas Chamber of Commerce Leadership Las Vegas Program, and serves on the finance committees of several trade association groups.

-MANUEL J. CORTEZ President and Chief Executive Officer Las Vegas Convention and Visitors Authority
+MANUEL J. CORTEZ

+President and Chief Executive Officer Las Vegas Convention and Visitors Authority